 Approximately 47% of children do not possess three minimum material needs – a blanket, one pair of shoes and more than one set of clothing.
 HIV is a major issue with many babies born with HIV and treatment being rare for those in poverty.
 1 in 8 children are orphaned – with many parents dying from HIV.

-I set up the Little Blossoms Project, working alongside Love Support Unite Africa Foundation, aiming to harness the power of parents, families and communities to improve mother and baby health and early brain development in children aged 0-3 years, through educational programs and nutrition.
+I set up the Little Blossoms Project (now Growing Babies With Love: Malawi Mother & Baby Health Initative) with Kathryn Marshall, working alongside Love Support Unite Africa Foundation, aiming to harness the power of parents, families and communities to improve mother and baby health and early brain development in children aged 0-3 years, through educational programs and nutrition.
 We use infant massage to provide the vital love, positive communication and attachment needed for healthy physical and emotional development, whilst providing women with skills and knowledge they can share.
 I have taught, funded and now support five infant massage Nurture Ambassadors to teach six women’s groups infant massage and safe motherhood.
 I was able to teach hospital physios, special needs massage, as many children have cerebral palsy as a result of premature birth, due to malaria.
 I also set up a sustainable farming project to provide food security.

-Little Blossoms have two volunteer trips a year for baby massage instructors and other childcare professionals.
+As a voluntary project we have a volunteer trip for baby massage instructors and other childcare professionals.
 We aim to provide education, training and support to parents and babies, increasing the health and wellbeing of families, using infant massage, baby health care guidance and first aid techniques.
 Our main goal is to empower women within the community and give these babies the best start in life through nutrition, responsive care and stimulation.